12:15-14:00 EDT: Lunch break

 14:45-15:30 EDT: Discussion tables – Round 1

-This session will be organised around two interactive discussion tables in smaller groups (in parallel) and will give participants the opportunity to exchange experiences and policy approaches in a more focused format.
+This session was organised around two interactive discussion tables in smaller groups (in parallel) and gave participants the opportunity to exchange experiences and policy approaches in a more focused format.

 Discussion Table 1: AI infrastructure and data centres – a strategic choice for industrial transition?

-One discussion table will focus on AI infrastructure and data centres, with particular attention to the policy challenges they raise for regional governments, including strategic positioning within regional development priorities, rising energy demand, public acceptance, and employment impacts.
+One discussion table focused on AI infrastructure and data centres, with particular attention to the policy challenges they raise for regional governments, including strategic positioning within regional development priorities, rising energy demand, public acceptance, and employment impacts.

 Questions for discussion: